nju-websoft/PairCoder/README.md

 Please set your API KEY in `settings/configuration.toml`.
 This file also contains numerous other configurable options that allow you to fine-tune and precisely control the behavior of PairCoder.

+Please download the dataset file from [releases]() and unzip it here.

 ## 🚀Quick Start

 Use the following command to perform code generation: